kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `recursive_scanning`

-The value of this field *MUST* be a boolean or undefined. if this field is true, the application *MAY* consider the lorebook entries as a match if other lorebook entries' `content` field is a match, reguardless of `scan_depth`. if this field is false, the application *MUST NOT* consider the lorebook entries as a match if other lorebook entries' `content` field is a match. if this field is undefined, the application can decide how to handle recursive scanning.
+The value of this field *MUST* be a boolean or undefined. if this field is true, the application *MAY* consider the lorebook entries as a match if other lorebook entries' `content` field is a match, regardless of `scan_depth`. if this field is false, the application *MUST NOT* consider the lorebook entries as a match if other lorebook entries' `content` field is a match. if this field is undefined, the application can decide how to handle recursive scanning.

 ### `entries`